ai-agents

 Code Got Cheap — Now What?
 Simon Willison's Agentic Engineering Survival Guide

-Simon Willison launched a new series called Agentic Engineering Patterns — a playbook for working with coding agents like Claude Code and Codex.
-Lesson one: writing code got cheap, but writing good code is still expensive.
-Lesson two: 'red/green TDD' is the most powerful six-word spell for agent collaboration.
+Simon Willison launched Agentic Engineering Patterns, a playbook for coding agents like Claude Code and Codex.
+Lesson one: writing code got cheap, but good code remains expensive.
+Lesson two: red/green TDD is the six-word spell.

 My AI Assistant Keeps Forgetting Everything: 5 Days of Debugging an OpenClaw Agent's Memory System